apache/doris/docs/en/administrator-guide/load-data/broker-load-manual.md

 + where predicate

         The where statement in ```data_desc``` is responsible for filtering the data that has been transformed.
 The unselected rows which is filtered by where predicate will not be calculated in ```max_filter_ratio``` .
-If there are more then one where predicate of the same table , the multi where predicate will be merged from different ```data_desc``` and the policy is AND.
+If there are more than one where predicate of the same table , the multi where predicate will be merged from different ```data_desc``` and the policy is AND.

 + merge\_type
      The type of data merging supports three types: APPEND, DELETE, and MERGE.
 APPEND is the default value, which means that all this batch of data needs to be appended to the existing data.
 DELETE means to delete all rows with the same key as this batch of data.
 MERGE semantics Need to be used in conjunction with the delete condition, which means that the data that meets the delete condition is processed according to DELETE semantics and the rest is processed according to APPEND semantics